yfujis/yfujis.github.io/_pages/home.md

 ## About
 Hi, you've reached the homepage of Yuki Fujishima!

-I'm a Neuroscience PhD student at New York University.
+I'm a neuroscience PhD student at New York University.

 I love playing and listenting to music.
 Please find some of my recordings on [YouTube][Music] and [SoundCloud][SoundCloud]: